 The local ATM address is the 20-byte ATM address associated with a specific Classical IP instance.
-You must assign an ATM address to each Classical IP client and server, but you do not need to assign an ATM address on standalone (back-to-back) configurations.
+You must assign an ATM address to each Classical IP client, server, or standalone SVC.
+You should not assign an ATM address on standalone PVCs, such as in a back to back configuration.
 The following section describes ATM address formats and some of the SunATM software defined address variables.